← Crowd & Courage

 Right to Know: Request disclosure of the categories and specific pieces of personal information we have collected, the sources, the purposes, and any third parties we have shared it with.

-Right to Delete: Request deletion of your personal information, subject to legal retention obligations.
+Right to Delete: Request deletion of your personal information, subject to legal retention obligations (such as financial and consent records tied to a contract).

-Right to Opt Out of Sale: We do not sell your personal information, so this right has no active application — but you may submit a request to confirm this in writing.
+Right to Opt Out of Sale/Sharing: We do not sell or share your personal information for cross-context behavioral advertising, so this right has no active application — but you may submit a request to confirm this in writing.

 Right to Non-Discrimination: We will not discriminate against you for exercising these rights.

-To exercise CCPA rights: email privacy@crowdandcourage.com with subject line “CCPA Request.”
+To exercise these rights: email privacy@crowdandcourage.com with subject line “CCPA Request.”
 We respond within 45 days.

 EEA / UK Residents (GDPR / UK GDPR)